ayunav/MeetupOrganizer/README.md

 - nit: change back nav button to red meetup color arrow, no string
 - ? add waitlist events, too. (to upcoming events)
 - ? deep link to photos at the event, or to the event, or to the meetup group.
 Play with it.
+- links to icons8: <a href="https://icons8.com/web-app/87/Like">Like icon credits</a>

 ### avmeetup: